ForEvolve/forevolve.github.io/_posts/en/2024/2024-03-12-an-atypical-asp-net-core-8-design-patterns-guide-third-edition-unveiling.md

 Join me on an exceptional learning path that will revolutionize your ASP.NET Core application architecture perspective.
 The third edition awaits you, promising a transformative encounter with REST API and backend design unlike anything you’ve experienced before.

-## Definition of some terms and acronyms
+## Definition of terms and acronyms

 Here is a reference to certain terms and acronyms from the article.
 Hopefully, these definitions will help you out.